prezi/pride/README.md

 ### Installing and updating Pride

-The easiest way is to install Pride is by running:
+The easiest way to install Pride is by running:

     $ curl -sSL http://href.prezi.com/install-pride | gradle